cmayron/Legal-Calculus/README.md

 All trademarks are governed exclusively by the Trademark section.

+### **Protected Trademarks**

+The following terms are protected as trademarks of the Legal Calculus Educational System (LCES):

+- **LCES at the Gate™** — the doctrinal principle establishing that all AI actions must prove authority, admissibility, and human‑bounded intent at the moment of execution, before crossing into consequence.
+- **LCES™ GateZero** — the formal name of the LCES Governance Layer, designating the constitutional checkpoint that all AI systems must pass before any action, inference, continuation, or escalation is permitted.

+These marks identify the unique governance identity of LCES and may not be used in derivative systems, frameworks, or publications without explicit permission.

+### **Governance Identity Protection Clause**

+LCES at the Gate™ and LCES™ GateZero constitute the unique governance identity of the Legal Calculus Educational System.

+They define the constitutional enforcement posture of LCES and may not be replicated, reinterpreted, or rebranded in competing systems.

 No Endorsement
 Use of LCES materials does not imply endorsement by the creator.
 Derivative works must clearly state they are not official LCES materials.